mcandre/buttery/USAGE.md

 # USAGE GUIDE

-buttery provides a rich set of features.
+We provide a rich set of features.

 # LINT